 Culloden Battlefield – where the last pitched battle was fought on British soil.
 We will give you a tour of the battlefield and take you to see the Fraser Stone, the gravestone for the Frasers who tragically fell on 16 April 1746.

-Lallybroch – the landscape you’ll be travelling through is spectacular Fraser Lovat land, and the very landscape that inspired the concept of Lallybroch in the Outlander novels.
+Lallybroch Lands – the landscape you’ll be travelling through is spectacular Fraser Lovat land, and the very landscape that inspired the Lallybroch countryside in the Outlander novels.

-Castle Leod – Our last stop of the day is Castle Leod, home of the Earl of Cromartie, Chief of the Clan MacKenzie.
-This is the real Castle Leoch.
-It’s a spectacular place, filled with history.
-Ideally, your tour will bring you here during one of the castle’s open days which will allow you to tour for a small admission fee.
+The Real Castle Leoch, Seat of the Clan MacKenzie – home of the Earl of Cromartie.
+It’s a spectacular Castle, filled with history.
+Ideally, your tour will bring you here during one of the castle’s open days which will allow you to tour inside for a small admission fee.
 Alternatively, you can enjoy a private tour of Castle Leod with the Chief of the Clan MacKenzie himself for £120 in total, subject to availability.
 Please note that if you would like to book the private tour, do advise us well in advance, as the demand for these tours is extremely high and the Earl’s schedule fills up very quickly.

 Day Two of your Outlander Tour – Inverness and the Highlands…

-(This day can also be booked as a One Day Private Outlander Tour for up to two people – £340, or added to Day One’s itinerary as a Two Day Tour – £680)
+(This can also be booked as a One Day Private Outlander Tour for up to two people – £340, or added to Day One’s locations as a Two Day Tour – £680)

 We will collect you from your overnight accommodation in Inverness at 9.15am.
 Today’s tour involves some walking, so please ensure you wear walking shoes that will comfortably take you through Culloden Woods and through the city of Inverness.
 The walks are not difficult or strenuous, and are on good paths.